edemaine/cocreate/doc/README.md

 * Using the
   [<img src="icons/arrows-alt.svg" width="18" alt="Pan Icon"> Pan Tool](#-pan-tool),
   drag on the page to pan around.
+  On a multitouch device (most tablets and laptops with touchscreens), two-finger dragging will also activate pan and zoom during Time Travel.
 * Using the
   [<img src="icons/mouse-pointer.svg" width="18" alt="Select Icon"> Select Tool](#-select-tool),
   select objects and copy them to the clipboard via